Vk-ser/pathumma-v2/README.md

 ```
 By using bc ,tobc or any other Commands, Your WhatsApp account may be banned.
-Pepe Sir or we are not responsible for your account,
+vk Sir or we are not responsible for your account,
 This bot is intended for the purpose of having fun with some fun commands
 and group management with some helpfull commands.